 Related: Inspirational Poems Touching Stories

-A Lesson in Kindness, Kelly Maher Morrissey, RN, MSN, Nursing Spectrum:"The ED appeared relatively calm on Sunday morning as I arrived to work my 8-hour shift.
+A Lesson in Kindness, Kelly Maher Morrissey, RN, MSN:"The ED appeared relatively calm on Sunday morning as I arrived to work my 8-hour shift.
 I received report on two patients; both sounded clinically stable.
 One patient, Dominic,* was particularly memorable.
 Dominic was an 87-year-old man who had been transported from a nursing home to the emergency department (ED) at about 4 AM for symptoms including a 104F fever and chest congestion.
 He was evaluated, diagnosed with pneumonia, and admitted.
 During report, the departing night nurse indicated that Dominic was oriented to person only and had been agitated since arrival."
-Nursing Spectrum 2353 Hassell Road Suite 110 Hoffman Estates, IL 60195 Circulation: 1-800-770-0866 http://community.nursingspectrum.com/MagazineArticles/article.cfm?AID=18338 ******************************************************
+Nursing Spectrum 2353 Hassell Road Suite 110 Hoffman Estates, IL 60195 Circulation: 1-800-770-0866 http://www2.nursingspectrum.com/articles/article.cfm?aid=18338 Category: Emergency Department, Inspirational Poems Touching Stories, Masters Prepared Nurses, Nursing Stories ****************************************************

 A Moment in Nursing, A Changed Life, Sharon Obelsky, RN, Nursing Spectrum:"Recently I was asked, “What has been your most memorable moment in nursing?”
 Many humorous moments came to mind.
 Of course being at all four of my grandchildren’s births was wonderful; however, the following story has really affected my whole life.
 I do not take for granted some things that I may have, had I not become a nurse and had this experience.